-- Describe at least one example from your unit or group of lessons plans where you developed a meaningful and authentic learning experience that includes differentiation.
-Describe how you differentiated the instruction to accommodate developmental and individual needs of each learner in the group. - Ensure that the activity is learner-centered and provides differentiation to meet the specific needs of individual students as described in the contextual factors (e.g. ELL, inclusivism, cultural relevance, special needs. . .). - Consider providing evidence of research-based strategies/procedures (citation for a source of a peer-reviewed journal article, textbook, etc.) that describes the instructional strategy used in the unit or group of lessons.
+- Describe at least one example from your lesson plans where you developed a meaningful and authentic learning experience that includes differentiation.
+Describe how you differentiated the instruction to accommodate developmental and individual needs of each learner in the group. - Be sure that the activity is learner-centered and provides differentiation to meet the specific needs of individual students as described in the contextual factors (Step 1).

-• 4.3.
-Technology - teacher candidate
+• 4.
+5. Technology - teacher and student use